 - 2019 LTIP: Nicholas Stone's 2019 LTIP award is tested solely on adjusted EPS in FY21/22 (the final year of the performance period for the award) with 25% vesting for adjusted EPS of 35 pence rising on a straight-line basis for 100% vesting for adjusted EPS of 46 pence.
 As James Gundy's award was granted prior to his becoming Group Chief Executive Officer, his award included a performance condition linked to underlying operating profit achieved by the Shipbroking Division with 15% of the award vesting by reference to adjusted EPS (with the same thresholds as Nicholas Stone's award) and 85% vesting by reference to the Shipbroking Division's underlying operating profit achieved in FY21/22 (the final year of the performance period for the award) with 25% of this portion vesting for underlying operating profit of £11.25m rising on a straight-line basis for 100% vesting for underlying operating profit of £15m.
 Detail on the outturn of these awards is set out above. - 2020 LTIP: Nicholas Stone's 2020 LTIP award is tested solely on underlying EPS in FY22/23 (the final year of the performance period for the award) with 25% vesting for underlying EPS of 30 pence rising on a straight-line basis for 100% vesting for underlying EPS of 42 pence.
-As James Gundy's award was granted prior to his becoming Group Chief Executive Officer, his award again included a performance condition linked to underlying operating profit achieved by the Shipbroking Division with 35% of the award vesting by reference to underlying EPS (with the same thresholds as Nicholas Stone's award) and 65% vesting by reference to the Shipbroking Division's underlying operating profit achieved in FY22/23 (the final year of the performance period for the which it will be released and becomes exercisable.
+As James Gundy's award was granted prior to his becoming Group Chief Executive Officer, his award again included a performance condition linked to underlying operating profit achieved by the Shipbroking Division with 35% of the award vesting by reference to underlying EPS (with the same thresholds as Nicholas Stone's award) and 65% vesting by reference to the Shipbroking Division's underlying operating profit achieved in FY22/23 (the final year of the performance period for the award) with 25% of this portion vesting for underlying operating profit of £13.8m rising on a straight-line basis for 100% vesting for underlying operating profit of £18m. - 2021 LTIP: Both James Gundy's and Nicholas Stone's 2021 LTIP awards had performance criteria based on the Company's growth in absolute TSR measured over a three-year performance period ending on 13 June 2024, as follows: the maximum possible opportunity will vest if growth in TSR is equivalent to a CAGR of 22% or more per annum over the three-year performance period; if CAGR over the performance period is less than 12% per annum, none of the awards will vest; if CAGR is 12% per annum, 25% of the award will vest; and if CAGR is between 12% and 22% per annum, the vesting outcome will be calculated on a straight-line basis between 25% and 100%.